 Some patents use obfuscating language to try and hide what really amounts to a re-filing of something quite old.
-Patents 4,053,630 and 4,224,339 use the same escharotic knowledge, expands the base of metal salts claimed to be effective, add commonly used organic acids (or their metal chelates) and get through on the basis that it is a treatment for disturbed keratinization.
+Patents 4,053,630 and 4,224,339 use the same escharotic knowledge, expand the base of metal salts claimed to be effective, add commonly used organic acids (or their metal chelates) and get through on the basis that they are a treatment for disturbed keratinization.

 U.S. Patent No. 4,847,083 is a variant for decubitus ulcers -- though a complex one.

 None of this covers the variations yet to be used as an oral preparation.
 But don't worry -- the story of Vipont Pharmaceutical is upcoming.
-My point in even touching upon all this patent work is simply to enunciate just how widespread the discoveries involving escharotics have been.
-This does nothing but make the effort to suppress it all that more horrific and shameful.
+My point in even touching upon all this patent work is simply to make clear just how widespread the discoveries involving escharotics have been.
+This does nothing but make the effort to suppress them all that more horrific and shameful.

 One thing that better business people do, however -- and I aspired to embody this trait, is identify trends.
 You don't have to be able to fully navigate the subtleties of linear regression, but you need to be able to spot synchronicities and ask yourself, "Why?"
 Is the phenomena I'm observing an isolated incident?
 Or does it have parallels elsewhere that I can learn from?
 Are there tendencies I can identify?
 Are others aware of these trends -- and if not, can I turn them into opportunity?

-It was obvious to me that escharotic preparations were, quite clearly, having taken a year of my life to study its history, use, and effect, a cure for cancer - when properly manufactured and properly applied.
+It was obvious to me that escharotic preparations were, quite clearly, having taken a year of my life to study their history, use, and effects, a cure for cancer - when properly manufactured and properly applied.
 Not a preventive.
 Not a palliative.
 A cure.
 Let's spell it together: C-U-R-E.

 The next question, therefore, was obvious.

 Just how many other similar phenomena were out there to be "re-discovered"?
-Were there highly effective cures for strokes, heart disease, arthritis, diabetes, multiple sclerosis, Alzheimer's, and God only knew how many other lesser lights in the Pantheon of human ailments that were being suppressed because of their simplicity and threat to the established order?
+Were there also highly effective cures for strokes, heart disease, arthritis, diabetes, multiple sclerosis, Alzheimer's and God only knew how many other lesser ailments that were being suppressed because of their simplicity and threat to the established order?

 I didn't have to look far to see evidence of this "suppression pattern."
 The number of exposés on the criminality of the medical establishment in this area turned out to be quite overwhelming.
 It wasn't that a body of work documenting this kind of malfeasance wasn't out there.
 It just wasn't being read.
 Fine.